trag1c/ixia/docs/sequences.md

-The `weights` or `cumulative_weights` can use any numeric type that interoperates with the `float` values returned by `ixia.random()` (that includes integers, floats, and fractions but excludes dceimals).
+The `weights` or `cumulative_weights` can use any numeric type that interoperates with the `float` values returned by `ixia.random()` (that includes integers, floats, and fractions but excludes decimals).
 Weights are assumed to be non-negative and finite.
 If all weights are zero, a `ValueError` is raised.

 ## `sample`